-The performance space has at its center a large (semi-)rectangular table on which on opposite sides two synthesizers & EEGsynth setups are installed.
-Chairs for two, three or four people are added, depending how many are needed to operate the EEGsynths and synthesizers.
-Two audio monitors allow the performers to monitor their sound.
-On two opposite sides of the room, two large speakers are placed perpendicular to the axis of the synthesizers.
-In front of those speakers two chairs for the EEG-artists are placed.
-The audience is allowed to sit and move at different sides of the perimeter.
+The performance space has at its center a large (semi-)rectangular table on which two synthesizers & EEGsynth setups are installed on opposite sides.
+Chairs for two, three or four people are added, depending how many are needed to operate the equipment.
+Two audio monitors allow the EEG-performers to monitor their own sound separate from the mix that is presented to the audience through two large speakers.
+In front of those speakers, two chairs for the EEG-artists are placed.
+The audience is allowed to sit and move around the perimeter of the installation.

 The doubling of performers increases the possible cross-connections between the performers and sonic modalities exponentially.
-Not only will performers, operators and musicians connect within their two- or three-some, they can crossover to each other as well when, e.g., the performers respond to the sounds created by the other set, or when the musicians are influenced by the music generated by the other set.
-In this way, new and more complex systems emerge where causality become increasingly circular.
+Not only will the performers and musicians connect as a EEG-performer-musician duo, via the music created by the others, this influence crosses over to the other duo as well.
+In this way, new and more complex systems emerge, and causality become increasingly circular.

 Both the audience and the performers experience the increased complexity and heightened sense of interaction of the performative system.
 This is especially the case because the role of each of the performers in creating the sonic landscape becomes less clear compared to performance setups where the causal chain is simpler.
 Cause-and-effect can be brought back into focus during the performance by purposeful movement of the EEG-artists within the performative space.
 Movement of the performers is necessarily limited however, and the majority of the performative dynamics occur within the imaginative space created by the sounds.